woliveiras/Klon/docs/ARCHITECTURE.md

      - In `--apply` mode, performs safety checks, shows a summary, asks for confirmation (depending on quiet/unattended flags), then calls `clone.Apply(plan, opts, runner)`.
   - `pkg/clone` inspects the system and builds a safe, high-level plan of partitions and actions before anything is modified on disk, and can also execute that plan via a `Runner` implementation.
+    - When `-p1-size` is provided along with initialization, the runner resizes partition 1 immediately after cloning the partition table so subsequent `mkfs` and `rsync` use the final layout.

 2. **Interactive (user-friendly) mode**, used when no destination/flags are given:
    - The user runs simply `klon`.